talangaff/Caesar-Cipher/README.md

 main.py can be run on its own, or the functions within can be called from another script.

 # Functions
-**encrypt(_plaintext, key_):**

-Converts the plaintext input into ciphertext by shifting it according to the provided key.
-Returns the resulting ciphertext.

 **decrypt(_ciphertext, key_):**

 Converts the ciphertext input into plaintext by shifting it according to the provided key.
 Returns the resulting plaintext.